sekiguchi92/SoundSourceSeparation/README.md

 ## Jointly Diagonalizable FullRank Model
-FastFullRank_Model includes 3 methods called FastFCA, FastMNMF, and FastMNMF-DP (FastMNMF with a deep prior) with iterative-projection (IP) method.
+Jointly_Diagonalizable_FullRank_Model includes 3 methods called FastFCA, FastMNMF, and FastMNMF-DP (FastMNMF with a deep prior) with iterative-projection (IP) method.
 These methods are based on the jointly diagonalizable full-rank spatial model, and they are extension of FCA, MNMF, MNMF-DP, respectively.

   - FastFCA is a method for general source separation.
 In fact, it can be available only for speech enhancement because of the strong initial value dependency.